|University ||Duke University, B.A., summa cum laude, 1995|

 Member, New York State Bar Association (Trusts & Estates Law Section, Committee on International Estate Planning); Association of the Bar of the City of New York; Estate Planning Council of New York City (Board of Directors); Society of Trust and Estate Practitioners (STEP); Instructor, Art as a Family Asset: Value, Gifts and Transactions, Sept 21, 2011, Artelligence Conference (New York, NY); Divorce and Trusts: How to Effectively Represent Your Client, October 13, 2012, ABA Section of Family Law Fall Conference (Philadelphia, PA)

 Michael Arlein is Chair of the firm's Trusts and Estates Group and has been with the firm since 2000.
-Mr. Arlein focuses his practice on estate and tax planning for high net worth individuals and families, including Wall Street professionals, entrepreneurs, principals at private equity firms and hedge funds, real estate developers, professional athletes and corporate executives.
+Mr. Arlein focuses his practice on estate and tax planning for high net worth individuals and families, including Wall Street professionals, entrepreneurs, principals at private equity firms and hedge funds, real estate developers, professional athletes, artists and corporate executives.
 A former investment banker, Mr. Arlein brings to his clients insight and business sense that distinguishes him among lawyers.
 He works closely with clients and their other trusted advisors to identify their objectives and provide creative and practical solutions designed to meet their specific goals.
 Collaborating with lawyers from the firm's other practice areas, Mr. Arlein often serves as general counsel for his clients, coordinating all of their personal legal needs.

 Mr. Arlein's practice extends to all aspects of sophisticated planning, wealth preservation and philanthropy.
 He has extensive experience preparing wills and trusts and implementing complex strategies involving grantor-retained annuity trusts (GRATs), family partnerships and limited liability companies, life insurance, Delaware trusts, and other wealth transfer techniques.
 Mr. Arlein frequently represents clients in administering large estates and trusts and in resolving complex estate and gift tax audits.
 He also has considerable experience negotiating and preparing prenuptial agreements, designing estate plans for international clients, and counseling clients on estate planning opportunities that arise in connection with the sale of privately held businesses.